-Seahawks taking look at Jarran Reed, normally a defensive end, at nose tackle
+Seahawks taking a look at Jarran Reed, normally a defensive end, at nose tackle

 Many took that as a veiled shot at former quarterback Russell Wilson.

-Lockett took to social media to say that worth noting that he had said similar things often.
+Lockett took to social media to say he had said similar things often.

 Proof that Lockett and Wilson remain close came earlier this month when Lockett invited Wilson to his wedding in Dallas (Lockett had gotten engaged in November to his girlfriend Lauren Jackson; not to be confused with the former Storm great).